Page 9: Historical Events In March - 24

 1997 On this day in history 69th Academy Awards: "The English Patient", Tom Cruise &Frances McDormand win

-2000 On March - 24 two 18-year-old boys are arrested in Britain on charges of breaking into e-commerce Internet sites in five countries, stealing information on more than 26,000 credit card accounts and posting some of it on the Web
+2000 On this day in history two 18-year-old boys are arrested in Britain on charges of breaking into e-commerce Internet sites in five countries, stealing information on more than 26,000 credit card accounts and posting some of it on the Web

-2005 The Tulip Revolution in Kyrgyzstan reaches its climax with the overthrow of president Askar Akayev on March - 24.
+2005 On this day in history the Tulip Revolution in Kyrgyzstan reaches its climax with the overthrow of president Askar Akayev.

 2012 On this day in history african Union deploys 5,000 strong force with the aim of catching or killing warlord Joseph Kony